Downtown Tampa - Page 2

 One Tampa City Center

-This kiosk on the Franklin St. Mall affords the weary pedestrian a place to rest, and the time to rest.
+This kiosk on the Franklin St. Mall affords the weary pedestrian a place and the time.
 The top is in the style of the minarets of the University of Tampa.